MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 The following example demonstrates day and time ranges during weekdays from 9:00AM through 9:00PM: *(Monday[09:00-21:00]);(Tuesday[09:00-21:00]);(Wednesday[09:00-21:00]);(Thursday[09:00-21:00]);(Friday[09:00-21:00])*

 **Add:** Optional.
-If you do not set this field, then ad extensions will be eligible for scheduling anytime during the calendar start and end dates.
+If you do not set this field, the ad extension will be eligible for scheduling anytime during the calendar [start](#startdate) and [end](#enddate) dates.
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
 The individual day and time ranges cannot be updated.
 You can effectively update the day and time ranges by sending a new set that should replace the prior set.
-If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing all existing day and time ranges.
+The [Ad Schedule](#adschedule), [End Date](#enddate), [Start Date](#startdate), and [Use Searcher Time Zone](#usesearchertimezone) fields depend on each other and are updated together.
+If you leave all of these fields empty during update, then none of them are updated.
+If you include values for any of these fields, then the prior values for all of these fields are removed or replaced.
+To remove all prior schedule settings, set each of these fields to *delete_value*.
 **Delete:** Read-only

 ## <a name="clientid"></a>Client Id